karenpayneoregon/NorthWind-2020/readme.md

 Currently presented, customers and contacts, more will be added shortly.

+### Important
+Current code samples are not production ready, these codes samples are to validate the database model translates properly to code hence the work "test" in form names.

 ### Simplified model
 A simplified model can be [found here](https://github.com/karenpayneoregon/NorthWind2020-scripts/blob/master/README.md) (better than the original) for those developers who want a minor upgrade such as tables with no spaces in their name and proper primary keys.